wildREA/electron-market/README.md

 Electronic Automotive Market simulates an international (fictional) automotive marketplace with the following functionalities:

-- **Account Creation:** Easily register for an account to start browsing.
+- **Account Creation:** Easily register for an account to chatting with sellers and other buyers.
-- **Role-Based Access:** Choose between customer and seller accounts.
-Sellers can further indicate whether they are private individuals or commercial dealers.
+- **Status-Based Access:** Choose between customer and seller accounts.
+Sellers can further indicate whether they are private individuals or commercial dealers, but will need to provide verification for validity of sale.
 - **Posting and Communication:** Sellers can create listings for available cars, and both buyers and sellers can engage in private chats to communicate seamlessly.

 This design ensures a user-friendly experience while maintaining a professional look and feel.